 - When there has been a reported case of Legionnaires' disease

-What is involved in a Legionella Risk Assessment?
+What is involved in a Legionella risk assessment?

 All remedial works need to be recorded in a logbook and followed up with periodic checks and maintenance.

-What you should expect from a water hygiene specialist?
+What should you expect from a water hygiene specialist?

-Particular areas to be aware of are:
+Particular areas to be aware of include:

 - The provision of a written agreement that clearly defines the individual responsibilities of both the owner/operator and the service provider.